SBNY LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, May 4, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Signature Bank ("Signature" or the "Company") (OTC PINK: SBNY) of a class action securities lawsuit.
+NEW YORK, May 08, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Signature Bank ("Signature" or the "Company") (OTC PINK: SBNY) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Signature investors who were adversely affected by alleged securities fraud between March 23, 2020 and March 12, 2023.
 Follow the link below to get more information and be contacted by a member of our team: